 - Focus on healthy eating and avoid weight gain!
 Any weight increase can place additional stress on a new joint, therefore making it more difficult to regain typical movement patterns.

 - It’s important to get moving as soon as you get the ok from your Doctor.
 Moving not only promotes joint mobility, but it increases blood flow, which helps to speed up the healing process.

 - Seeing a Physiotherapist or going to recommended recovery exercise classes are a crucial step to recovery.
 This will help to see your strength and mobility are fully restored over time.
 It’s important to do the daily exercises that your therapist gives you!

 - It’s imperative to keep any swelling to a minimum.
 Taking medication, elevating, icing or wearing compression socks are vital to minimise any swelling.

 It’s key to let the process of recovery take it’s time and not rush it.
 You may need to assist your elderly loved one with errands or outsource to someone who can assist for a while.
 Whilst hip replacement surgery is a common operation, the recovery time is going to be slower for the elderly.
 Before you know it though, they will be almost as good as new!

-A number of our Homestyle residents have had hip replacement surgery and are able to participate in our activities and excursions.
+A number of Homestyle residents have had hip replacement surgery and are able to participate in our activities and excursions.
 We are able to adjust their activity accordingly in our Lifestyle Program to accommodate this.
-If you would like to know more details, or to contact one of our homes, please call us on (03) 9559 0400 or email us here.
+If you would like to know more about our homes and accommodation options, please call our dedicated Admission Team on 1300 104 663 or visit out site here.